Good grants management requires grantees to use their federal funds in the best interests of their Federal grants and not have a conflict of interest.

 - For example, when the spouse of a program director is hired as a consultant and it has not yet been determined if the hiring followed a fair selection process, with market pay rates and a specific verifiable work product, there is a conflict of interest in appearance.

-Based on the review of what how the decision was made to hire the consultant, a determination should be made whether or not the conflict of interest is in fact.
+Based on the review of how the decision was made to hire the consultant, a conflict of interest determination should be made whether or not the conflict of interest is in fact.

 Conflict of Interest-in fact:

 When you have a conflict of interest, in fact, it means something IS bad.
 In other words, a conflict of interest has or is occurring.